 For the rest of you I aim to help you get from the point, after you initially signed up, to being a confident Tweeter in 7 easy steps.

 Before we get started the first thing to have in mind is that writing a good Tweet (Twitter Message) takes practise.
 You only have 140 characters, including punctuation and spaces, use them wisely.
-Whilst some shortening of words is acceptable, try to avoid using Text Speak on Twitter, you’re not writing an SMS!
+Whilst some shortening of words is acceptable, try to avoid using Text Speak on Twitter, you’re not writing a text message!

 So you’ve created a Twitter account, you may have even connected with some people and are seeing their updates.
 If you already know some people on Twitter you may be having conversations, but other than using Twitter as another form of Instant Messaging what more can you do?